Understanding Childhood Depression and Tackling the Menace…..

 - Keep a constant watch on an exceptionally difficult episode or phase of depression that makes the child vulnerable to taking an extreme step

 - Make your child feel loved, valued and respected.
 Encourage her or him to open up and trust you.

 - Include daily exercise and healthy, fresh and wholesome meals in daily life to aid the healing process

 - Help with school assignments and other tasks that may seem daunting to the child

 Depression in children is a devastating reality and there’s no escaping it.
-Though the world empathises with those whose children are diagnosed with it and extend all the support, proactive steps taken by family along with professional mental health care is the ray of hope they can hold on to.
-For parents, nothing would be more important than making this world a happy place for their little angels experiencing undeserved turbulence at such tender age.
+Though the world empathises with those whose children are diagnosed with it and extends all the support, proactive steps taken by the family along with professional mental health care is the ray of hope they can hold on to.
+For parents, nothing would be more important than making this world a happy place for their little angels experiencing undeserved turbulence at such a tender age.